samayo/bulletproof/README.md

 The objective it to give you the ultimate flexibility on what to display inside your meta tags!!

-First!
-If that "meta-tags" term is a bit fuzzy to you, then look down.
+If the term "meta-tags" is a bit fuzzy to you, then look down.
 (No!!
-Not your pants. the picture you stoopied :)
+Not your pants. the code you stoopied :)

       <!DOCTYPE html>
       <html lang="en-US">